Yatagarasu: Overview

 In the three Kumano mountains, crows are considered to be Misaki deities (spirits of the dead that have been appeased; Shinshi).
 In Kumano Sanzan, Yatagarasu is worshiped as a servant of the Susanoo-no-Mikoto, the Great God of Kumano, and is also a symbol of Kumano.
-The crow is depicted on the Kumano Gyuuhoin, which was often used as an invocation before the Early modern period.
+The crow is depicted on the Kumano Gyuuhoin, which was often used as an invocation before the early modern period.

 An ata is a unit of length, the length of the thumb and middle finger spread out (about 18 cm), and a yata is 144 cm, but yata here simply means "large".

-The Meaning of Three Legs
+Meaning of three legs

 There are many theories as to what it means for the Yatagarasu to have three legs.
 According to Kumano Hongu Taisha, the three legs of the Yatagarasu represent heaven (Tenjin Jigion), earth (natural environment), and man, respectively, indicating that God, nature, and man are brothers born from the same sun.
 It is also said to represent the authority of the three Kumano clans (Enomoto, Ui, and Fujihaku Suzuki) that once held power in the Kumano region.
 There is a theory that the meaning of the three legs originates from the fact that the number representing the sun has been three since ancient times, and that it has the same meaning as the Mitsunoe of the crest of shrines (Himekoso shrines) such as Usa Jingu that worship the sun goddess Hime.

 However, neither Kojiki nor Nihon Shoki mentions that the Yatagarasu has three legs, and the earliest reference to the Yatagarasu as having three legs is Wamyō Ruijushō, written in the middle of the Heian period (around 930), and it is thought that at that time Yatagarasu became identified with the three-legged crow, a mythical bird of China and Korea, and became three-legged.
 It is possible that the belief in the bird as a messenger of the gods, which originally existed in Japanese mythology, was fused with the Chinese belief in the spiritual bird of the sun.